Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Introduction

-Second, suppose that one has a benchmark population share vector and a corresponding treatment effect estimate.
-Then one may ask whether there would be other population share vectors that the current estimate is valid for.
-This range of other population share vectors constitutes what we call \textit{the scope of external validity} which represents the set of the population share vectors which the treatment effect parameter does not change over, and thus the benchmark estimate is still applicable to.
-When the treatment effect changes sensitively to the change of the population share vector, the scope of its external validity will be narrrow.
-However, after taking into account the sampling error, one may find no substantial change in the treatment effect estimate.
-Hence using a test with low power can mislead one to claim a greater scope of external validity.
-To remedy this problem, this paper proposes what we call an \textit{anti-confidence set} which is a random set for an identified set whose probability of \textit{ being contained in the identified set} is at least equal to a designated level.
-Thus using a test with less power forces one to claim only a small scope of external validity.
-This paper justifies the anti-confidence set through the asymptotic control of its familywise error rate.
-The familywise error rate of a recovered scope of external validity is defined to be the probability that the treatment effect is falsely declared to be externally valid for at least one population share vector outside the true scope of external validity.
-Our procedure is designed to control this error rate at a designated small level.
+A naive idea of using a confidence set for the scope of external validity suffers from a problem: when the data contains lots of noise, one may end up having a larger confidence set, claiming a greater scope of external $\eta$-validity.
+To remedy this problem, we propose what we call an \textit{anti-confidence set} which is a random set for an identified set whose probability of \textit{being contained in the identified set} is at least equal to a designated level.
+When one uses an anti-confidence set, using a test with low power forces one to claim only a small scope of external $\eta$-validity.
+To implement this insight, this paper adopts the step-down procedure of \cite{Romano/Shaikh:10:Eca} with the asymptotic control of its familywise error rate, and constructs an anti-confidence set for the scope of external validity.

+As an empirical application, we re-visit the U.S. national JTPA (Job Training Partnership Act) data and analyze the effect of the job training program.
+The job training program data were generated from the treatment-based sampling design, and yet the precise population shares are not available to the researcher.
+We first estimated the average treatment effects assuming various population shares ranging from $5\%$ to $90\%$.
+Then we recovered the scope of external validity to which the average treatment effect estimated assuming a benchmark share (for example, $5\%$) applies.
+Our result suggests a wide scope of external validity for the estimates.